Nishu4403/Web-Development-Project---PGLIfe/README.md

 # Web-Development-Project---
 PG Life is a Full-Stack Web Application.
 This is a project that I was assigned to make during my Internshala Full Stack Web Development Internship Training.
 I got the guidance, and following that I made this web application with my own undertsnading and knowledge.
-It is customized according to what I thought would be better functionalities in this app, from the user perspective.
 This web app is fully responsive.
 In this WWeb Application you can Sign-ip or login by filling the required credentials which then will be stored in a database.
 You can add PG's to your interested PG's list and book a PG.

 I have used HTML, CSS, Bootstrap, PHP, DBMS, Javascript, React, AJAX and MySQL to make this web app.